pandorasNox/docker-rnapk/README.md

 </details>

 ### Goals
+- create production ready _signed_ android apk files (this is the stuff you push to the app stores)
 - works for CRNA (Creat React Native App) projects in the first place
 - create reproducible results
-- reduced time to setup for new developers (well you need use and understand docker)
+- reduced time to setup for new developers (well you need to use and understand docker)
 - you shouldn't need to install Android Studio (or NDK’s) as well
 - be as flexible as possible (also support apps with native dependencies)
 - enable APK signing